fan2/mkdocs/docs/blog/posts/toolchain/dump-compiler-options.md

 ### readelf

 `readelf -h`: Display the ELF file header.
-`readelf -a`: Displays the complete structure of an object ﬁle.
-`readelf -d`（--dynamic）: Displays the contents of the file's dynamic section, if it has one.
+`readelf -l`(--program-headers, --segments): Display the program headers `readelf -S`(--section-headers, --sections): Display the sections' header `readelf -e`(--headers): Equivalent to: -h -l -S `readelf -d`(--dynamic): Displays the contents of the file's dynamic section, if it has one.

-> 其中 NEEDED 标记的是依赖的（动态）库：libc.so.6, libstdc++.so.6。
+`readelf -a`(--all): Displays the complete structure of an object ﬁle.

 === "readelf -d c.out"